bakdata/streams-explorer/README.md

 ## Plugin customization

-It is possible to create your own linker, metric provider, and extractors in Python by implementing the `LinkingService`, `MetricProvider` or `Extractor` classes.
+It is possible to create your own linker, metric provider, and extractors in Python by implementing the `LinkingService`, `MetricProvider`, or `Extractor` classes.
 This way you can customize it to your specific setup and services.
 As an example we provide the [`DefaultLinker`](https://github.com/bakdata/streams-explorer/blob/main/backend/streams_explorer/defaultlinker.py) as `LinkingService`.
 The default [`MetricProvider`](https://github.com/bakdata/streams-explorer/blob/main/backend/streams_explorer/core/services/metric_providers.py) supports Prometheus.
 Furthermore the following default `Extractor` plugins are included:

 - [`ElasticsearchSink`](https://github.com/bakdata/streams-explorer/blob/main/backend/streams_explorer/core/extractor/default/elasticsearch_sink.py)
 - [`JdbcSink`](https://github.com/bakdata/streams-explorer/blob/main/backend/streams_explorer/core/extractor/default/jdbc_sink.py)